-Financial fraud is a growing risk to SMEs.
+Financial fraud is a growing risk to SMEs (small and medium-sized enterprises).
 An independent study, commissioned by Revolut Business last month, showed one in five (22%) SME leaders across UK, France and Poland ranked fraud and cyber crime among their top concerns.
 Recent findings from across the industry suggest they are right to be concerned.
 Accounting software firm Xero highlights figures showing that businesses with fewer than 100 employees report 28 percent of all instances of fraud.
 Findings from UK Finance suggest overall fraud increased 40% in the first six months of 2019 to total a staggering £616m stolen from UK bank customers.
 Last year, a YouGov survey suggested that 50,000 jobs in SME businesses were lost as a result of fraud.Start for free now

 At Revolut Business, we want to make sure you avoid falling for common fraudulent scams.
 We have developed machine systems and insights so that we can scan for, predict and block unusual activity automatically – but a significant proportion of fraud uses so-called “social engineering” to trick you into authorising fraudulent payments.

 The concept of authorised fraud may seem oxymoronic – who would authorise a fraud?
 However, there is a clear and important difference.
 Any use of your credit card, bank account or other payment system by a third party to purchase things without your knowledge or permission is categorised as “Unauthorised Fraud”.

 Authorised Fraud, by contrast, is when you are tricked into unwittingly approving a payment to an account controlled by a criminal.
 This can happen using spoof emails, fake invoices, pressurised calls, or altered account numbers.
 Importantly, because the payment was authorised, banks are not obligated to protect or reimburse you.
 The best defence against these attacks is awareness and vigilance.